At last week’s Retire Overseas Conference in Houston, the question I was asked by attendees more than any other was:

 Tax laws, visa requirements, real estate values, the cost of living, and the availability and the cost of quality health care… as well as the political situation, the value of the local currency, and the ease of coming and going from other parts of the world… all these things change all the time.

 Just as some U.S. states are more appealing today as places to live or retire than they were a decade ago, some countries are more interesting for the would-be overseas retiree right now than they were two or three years ago.
 And we can expect that others will become more interesting in the future than they are today.

 Any list of the World’s Top Retirement Havens, including mine, is a moving target.
 One thing you come to understand when you begin considering the idea of spending time and money overseas is that you must be flexible and open-minded.

 Just as circumstances are changing dramatically in the United States right now, so, too, can they and do they elsewhere.

 One way to hedge the potential risks that this truth implies is to diversify… not only your investments, but also your life.

 Just as it’s smart to invest in different markets and to hold assets of different types in different currencies, so, too, are there advantages to spreading your life among different jurisdictions.

-Do your banking in one country (where you can feel reasonably secure your deposits are safe), reside in another (where you pay no tax), run your business in a third (where entrepreneurs are respected and incentivized) and hold a passport in another.
+Do your banking in one country (where you can feel reasonably secure your deposits are safe), reside in another (where maybe you pay no tax), run your business in a third (where entrepreneurs are respected and incentivized), and hold a passport in another.
 If possible, hold a second passport.

-I didn’t invent this strategy, of course, It’s written of often, as the Five Flags approach.
-It’s about organizing both your time and your money (that is, planting your “flags”) to your greatest advantage.
+I didn’t invent this strategy, of course, it’s written as often as the Five Flags approach.
+It’s about organizing both your time and your money (that is, “planting your flags”) to your greatest advantage.